ROF Radway Green

-The former Royal Ordnance Factory (ROF), Radway Green manufactures small arms ammunition for the British armed forces.
+BAE Systems Radway Green previously known as Royal Ordnance Factory (ROF), Radway Green manufactures small arms ammunition for the British armed forces.
 It is located in the hamlet of Radway Green near Barthomley near Alsager in Cheshire in the UK.

 History

 The Royal Ordnance Factory was established in 1940 to produce ammunition, and was acquired by BAE Systems Global Combat Systems in 1987.

 On the 20 August 2008 the Ministry of Defence announced a £2bn contract with BAE Systems to supply British forces with small arms and medium calibre ammunition, guaranteeing production at the Radway Green site until at least 2023.

 The plant was redeveloped in 2011 by BAE Systems at a cost of £83m.
 The manufacturing facility, then owned by Crewe Assets, was let to BAE Systems until 2036.

 In 2017, Crewe Assets sold the site to a consortium of Korean institutional investors for £56m.

 In July 2020, plans were submitted to build new warehouses on land adjacent to the manufacturing facility.